-The ARIMMORA project has officially begun on October 1, 2011, with an expected duration of 3 years.
+The FP7 project ARIMMORA has officially begun on October 1, 2011, with an expected duration of 3 years.

 The extremely low frequency magnetic fields (ELF-MF) associated with electric power were classified as possibly carcinogenic to humans based on reasonably consistent epidemiological data on childhood leukaemia.
 However, laboratory studies in animals and cells provide only weak support for a causal relationship between sub-millitesla-level ELF-MF and malignant diseases while biophysical studies do not support such a relationship.
 The ARIMMORA project will use advanced, highly sensitive tools in comprehensive studies designed to detect interaction mechanisms for ELF-MF effects on organisms, or, alternatively, show their absence.

 The proposed project aims to examine relevant biophysical mechanisms for a possible causal relationship between ELF-MF exposure and cancer, especially childhood leukaemia.
 One project element will develop and apply novel experimental and computational techniques to close knowledge gaps in ELF-MF exposure assessment, especially levels and temporal patterns of exposure for European children.
 The second will test likely interaction mechanisms using advanced in vitro, ex vivo and in vivo biological models under well-defined exposure conditions.